The Office of Global Learning Initiatives (OGLI) invites you to apply for an FIU Global Learning Fellowship.

 A high-quality application clearly articulates why the project is important to the field and how it contributes to the literature.
 It demonstrates students’ innovative approach to global problem solving.

-Questions regarding the application process should be sent to Yenisleidy Simon Mengana, Program Manager, at firstname.lastname@example.org.
+Questions regarding the application process should be sent to: Yenisleidy Simon Mengana, Assistant Director, Office of Global Learning Initiatives, firstname.lastname@example.org.

 2021- 2022 Global Learning Fellows